Who The Hell Is This Mike Guy Anyway?

 I don’t recall many special occasions while living in the projects.

-Don said he didn’t mind driving at all.
+My mother figured that since Don and Marie owned a car, she would take us all to Old Ed’s.
+That is if Don didn’t mind driving us all downtown and Don said he didn’t mind driving at all.
 They had also been to Ed’s years earlier and looked forward to visiting again.
 They decided on a late Sunday afternoon in about a month since it would give my mother some time to put money away because she had no credit card.
-She also knew that this dinner was easily going to cost her much more than a few of our Red Barn boxed chicken dinner outings.
+She knew that this dinner would be costing her much more than a few of our Red Barn boxed chicken dinner outings.

 Before I knew it the five of us were now sitting inside Old Ed's.
 Back in 1970 Old Ed’s had a choice of three different two dollar entrees, chopped beef, chicken or fish.
 Don was a funny guy, he ordered the fish and I can remember him saying ‘he was just there for the halibut.’